-Please indicate "Yes" or "No" to show whether each of the following activities or relationships performed by an out-of-state corporation would, by itself, create substantial nexus with your state for purposes of triggering the imposition of sales tax collection requirements on the corporation.
+Please indicate "Yes" or "No" to show whether each of the following activities or relationships performed by an out-of-state corporation would,

 When determining whether the listed activity/relationship would create substantial nexus, assume that each item is the only activity/relationship the corporation has in your state.
 Also assume that the out-of-state corporation has no property or employees located in your state.